quteron/javascript-fundamentals/functions/README.md

 > 3
 ```

-In *Javascript* the last declared function is finally associated with the specified function name, it's like the second declaration overwrites the first one.
+In *Javascript* the last declared function is finally associated with the specified function name, it's like the second declaration overrides the first one.
 That is why be accurate in function declaration and don't use the same name twice!

 > It's possible to simulate function overloading by checking type and number of parameters that have been passed into a function.
 For more details, please, read [Advanced Javascript Tutorial]().